Point counting and Wilkie's conjecture for non-archimedean Pfaffian and Noetherian functions: Non-archimedean Wilkie type Conjecture for Pfaffian and Noetherian varieties

+\begin{Rem} In contrast to Section~\ref{sec:finiteness}, note that we now restrict to $K$ given by \emph{convergent} rings.
+We also restrict, in Definition~\ref{def:pfaff-noether}, to systems of differential equations with coefficients independent of $t$.

+The former restriction is a technical convenience meant to give a situation more closely analogous to the analytic deformations studied in \cite{Gab:MultPfaffian} and \cite{me:deflicity}.
+We believe it is likely one can prove analogous results in the Pfaffian case also for formal deformations.
+The latter restriction is more serious: in both the Pfaffian and the Noetherian contexts, the existing results produce bounds when one deforms a system of Pfaffian or Noetherian equations with a \emph{fixed} chain, but not when one deforms the chain itself. \end{Rem}

-We will consider only the cases $K=\C(\!\{t\}\!)$ and $K=\C(t)$ in this paper.
-Let $\Omega=(\C^n\times\C,0)$ denote the germ of $\C^n\times\C$ at the origin.
-Denote by $\pi_x$ (resp $\pi_t$) the projection to the $\C^n$ (resp. $\C$) factor.
+Denote by $\pi_x$ (resp $\pi_t$) the projection from $\Omega$ to the $\C^n$ (resp. $\C$) factor.
 We will say that an analytic germ $X\subset\Omega$ is \emph{flat} if it is flat with respect to the projection $\pi_t$, i.e. if $X$ has no components contained in the fiber $\pi_t^{-1}(0)$.
 We will identify a $K$-variety in $(\A^n_K,0)$ with the flat holomorphic variety in $\Omega$ defined by identifying $t$ with the second factor in $\C^n\times\C$ and removing any non-flat components.
 This will allow us to apply results from the usual theory of Pfaffian varieties over $\C$ to the study of Pfaffian varieties over $K$.

 \begin{Def}[Pfaffian and Noetherian varieties] If $f_1,\ldots,f_k:\Omega\to\C$ are Pfaffian (resp.
 Noetherian) over $K$ with degree $(\alpha,\beta)$ and a common Pfaffian chain of order $\ell$, we define $V(f_1,\ldots,f_k)\subset\Omega$ to be the analytic germ obtained from $\{f_1=\cdots=f_k=0\}$ by removing any components contained in the fiber $t=0$.
 We call a germ obtained in this manner a Pfaffian (resp.
 Noetherian) variety over $K$.
-Note that since we remove components over $t=0$ there will be no harm in assuming from the start that the coefficients of the polynomials defining $f_1,\ldots,f_k$ are in fact holomorphic at $t=0$, and the corresponding functions are in fact holomorphic germs. \end{Def} Below we will suppose that a Pfaffian chain has been fixed, and in our asymptotic notation we will allow the constants to depend on $\alpha,n,\ell$ (we note that all constants can be explicitly computed).
-We will refer to $\beta$ in Definition~\ref{def:pffaf-variety} as the complexity of the Pfaffian (resp.
-Noetherian) variety.
-If $K=\C(t)$ we similarly define the notion of $t$-complexity.
+Note that since we remove components over $t=0$ there will be no harm in assuming from the start that the coefficients of the polynomials defining $f_1,\ldots,f_k$ are in fact holomorphic at $t=0$, and the corresponding functions are in fact holomorphic germs. \end{Def}

+\begin{Ex} Let $n=2$ and consider the Noetherian chain whose elements are given by $x,y$.
+The two equations $f_1=x$ and $f_2=x-ty$ define the isolated point $x=y=0$ over generic $t$, but over $t=0$ the entire $y$-axis appears as an extra component.
+In our notation $V(f_1,f_2)$ will be the analytic germ defined by $x=y=0$. \end{Ex}